Introduction to Web Testing Application

 Data consistency is key for any website, so check for data errors and integrity when you edit, modify or delete the forms or do anything related to database functionality.
-Check to see if database queries are being executed properly, data is being retrieved and updated correctly.
+Check to see if database queries are being executed properly; data is being retrieved and updated correctly.

 2. Usability Web testing Application

-In this next step of web testing application, let’s test for usability elements, like navigation, which refers to how a user goes through the website.
+In this next step of the web testing application, let’s test for usability elements, like navigation, which refers to how a user goes through the website.
 Websites have to be easy to use, with clear and simple instructions.
-During web testing application, you need to see if the instructions or commands are correct and meet their purposes.
+During web testing applications, you need to see if the instructions or commands are correct and meet their purposes.

 Checking the content

 The content has to be easy to understand and logical, and free from grammatical or spelling errors.
 A few errors are fine, but users can get annoyed with too many of them, as would a dark theme.
-There are some web testing application standards to follow when it comes to content and web page building, covering annoying fonts, colors, frames and others.
+There are some web testing application standards to follow when it comes to content and web page building, covering annoying fonts, colors, frames, and others.
 The content should be meaningful, with the anchor text links working properly and images of the right sizes in the right places.

 3. Interface training